bensentropy/currencydetect/README.md

-# Currency Detect - a natural language currency code extraction
+# Currency Detect - natural language currency code extraction

-A library to detect currency symbols in natural language by use of simple heuristics in rule based system.
+A library to detect currency symbols in natural language by use of simple heuristics in a rule based system.

 The rules are as follows:

-1. Check if the first three characters of the string is a currency code.
+1. check if the first three characters of the string is a currency code.

-2. Check if the currency symbol has a one to one mapping from symbol to currency code i.e ฿ to THB
+2. check if the currency symbol has a one to one mapping from symbol to currency code i.e ฿ to THB

-3. Check if the TLD of the url where the text was found has a one to one mapping to currency symbol. i.e .th to THB If more then one country uses the respective currency symbol select the currency with the largest GDP.
+3. check if the TLD of the url where the text was found has a one to one mapping with a currency symbol (i.e .th to THB).
+If more then one country uses the respective currency symbol select the currency with the largest GDP.
-TlDs are excluded if that fit out side the normal bands 85% bands of a log transformed linear model i.e .me
+TLDs are excluded if that they are outside the 90% threshold band of a log transformed linear model of the two variables; GDP and Tld counts (i.e .me .tk).

-4. If all fails revert to the USD if text uses a decimal point or to EUR if the text has a decimal comma.
+4. if USD if text uses a decimal point or to EUR if the text has a decimal comma.

+5. if all else fails revert to USD

-This rules are currently a speculative approximation with much room for improvement, suggestions are welcome.
+These rules are currently a speculative approximation with much room for improvement, suggestions are welcome.

 ### Resources